blockchain-witness/blockchain-witness/README.md

    3. Compose cover image from [noun project](https://thenounproject.com/) icons.
    4. Review and submit [here](https://www.hackster.io/contests/239/entries/12676/submit).
 1. Set up flight controller (Ground Control).
-   1. Can I develop on MacOS?
+   1. ~Can I develop on MacOS?~ Both QGroundControl and PX4 are supported on MacOS.
 2. Charge battery.
 3. Connect to WiFi network.
 4. Fly with RC.
 5. Dev environment, including PX4 clone.
-   1. Can I develop on MacOS?
+   1. ~Can I develop on MacOS?~ Both QGroundControl and PX4 are supported on MacOS.
 6. Round trip of minimal app.
    1. Data from FC, esp.
 GPS.
    2. Video from camera.